steveloughran/kerberos_and_hadoop/sections/ugi.md

     UserGroupInformation user = UserGroupInformation.getLoginUser();

-If there is no current user --that is, the login process hasn't started yet, this triggers the login and the starting of the background refresh thread.
+If there is no logged user --that is, the login process hasn't started yet, this triggers the login and the starting of the background refresh thread.

 This makes it a point where the security kicks in: all configuration resources